Close

 Or you can stay at the circus site and round off the day with beach volleyball, barbecues or baking pizza and bread in the clay oven.

-At the weekend, excursions to the North Sea coast (e.g. Bremerhaven), Hamburg or other cities are possible.
+At the weekend, excursions to the North Sea coast (e.g. Bremerhaven or Cuxhaven) or the City of Hamburg possible.

 Project hosted by